GoncaloPereiraFigueiredoFerreira/Chalk/README.md

 ## Archival System

-The archival system manages metainformation that's crucial for the application to operate properly, which includes user data, metadata of the stored files and information about the active channels
+The archival system manages metainformation that's crucial for the application to operate properly, which includes user data, metadata of the stored files and information about the active channels.

+- User Data
+- Channels Data
+- Files Metadata
+- Announcements
+- Important Dates

 It serves as a backend API to all the Chalk service, providing several routes that allow the users to interact with the state of the application.
 Routes are grouped according to their actions:
 - Acess Routes (acess information about channels, users, etc)